magento/devdocs/src/guides/v2.3/graphql/mutations/update-customer.md

 --- | ---
 `"input" value should be specified` | The `input` argument is empty.
 `"Email" is not a valid email address.` | The value provided in the `input`.`email` argument has an invalid format.
-`A customer with the same email address already exists in an associated website.` | You can not set a new email to a current customer because a provided email already exists for another user.
+`A customer with the same email address already exists in an associated website.` | You cannot set a new email to a current customer, because another user has the specified email.
-`Invalid date` | Incorrect value is provided in the `date_of_birth` argument.
+`Invalid date` | An incorrect value was provided in the `date_of_birth` argument.
-`Invalid login or password.` | Specified in the `password` argument customer password is incorrect.
+`Invalid login or password.` | The value specified in the `password` argument is incorrect.
-`Provide the current "password" to change "email".` | Specify a customer password to change an email in the `password` argument.
+`Provide the current "password" to change "email".` | To change an email address, specify the correct customer password in the `password` argument.
-`Required parameters are missing: First Name` | Customer first name can not have an empty value.
+`Required parameters are missing: First Name` | The customer first name cannot have an empty value.
-`Required parameters are missing: Last Name` | Customer last name can not have an empty value.
+`Required parameters are missing: Last Name` | The customer last name cannot have an empty value.
-`The account is locked.` | You can not modify a locked customer account.
+`The account is locked.` | You cannot modify a locked customer account.
 `The current customer isn't authorized.` | The current customer is not currently logged in, or the customer's token does not exist in the `oauth_token` table.

 ## Related topics